GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsubsection{Black-box GraphToxin}

-Distinct from the white-box setting, the black-box GraphToxin cannot access gradients and only relies on posterior probabilities.
-Notably, this most constrained attack remains feasible in reality.
-Inspired by Zhuang et al. \cite{data_free_msa_gnn}, attackers first steal the original GNN $\mathcal{F}_{ori}$ and unlearned GNN $\mathcal{F}_{un}$ using a data-free and black-box model extraction attack, which involves a graph generator $\phi_G(\cdot)$ and a surrogate model $\phi_S(\cdot)$.
-Specifically, attackers employ the zeroth-order gradient estimation \cite{data_free_msa, data_free_msa_gnn} to approximate the gradients of $\mathcal{F}_{ori}$ and $\mathcal{F}_{un}$:
+Distinct from the white-box setting, black-box GraphToxin cannot access gradients and relies solely on posterior probabilities.
+Despite this constraint, the attack remains feasible in practice.
+The adversary first obtains surrogate models of the original and unlearned GNNs ($\mathcal{F}_o^{\prime}$ and $\mathcal{F}_u^{\prime}$) via an existing data-free, black-box model extraction attack \cite{data_free_msa_gnn}.
+We refer the interested readers to \cite{data_free_msa_gnn} for additional details.

-where the generated graph $\ddot{\mathcal{G}}=\phi_G(\theta_{\phi_{G}},z)$; the Gaussian noise $u_i\sim \mathrm{N}(0,\mathrm{I}_{\mathcal{D}})$, and $\cdot$ can be $\mathcal{F}_{ori}$ or $\mathcal{F}_{un}$, depending on the stealing target. $\mathcal{D}$ is the feature dimension and $\epsilon$ is a small positive constant called the smoothing factor.
-However, Equation (\ref{zeroth}) results in biased estimation as it only involves a single random direction.
-Following previous studies \cite{data_free_msa, data_free_msa_gnn}, the average gradient estimation from $m$ different random directions is required for precise gradient estimation, which is denoted as:

-We adopt the same architecture and full parameterization trick as Zhuang et al. \cite{data_free_msa_gnn} to generate the query graph $\ddot{\mathcal{G}}$.
-To encourage the generator $\phi_G(\cdot)$ producing more diverse and complex $\ddot{\mathcal{G}}$, $\phi_G(\cdot)$ is trained to maximize the disagreement between the posteriors of the victim and the surrogate models.
-Meanwhile, the surrogate model $\phi_S(\cdot)$ is trained using the query responses of $\ddot{\mathcal{G}}$ from the victim model.
-For details, we refer the interested readers to Zhuang et al. \cite{data_free_msa_gnn}.

-Once attackers obtain the copycats $\tilde{\mathcal{F}}_{ori}$ and $\tilde{\mathcal{F}}_{un}$, they exploit the gradient difference between these copycats with the same $\mathfrak{L}_{white}$ for full unlearned graph recovery.
-However, the reconstruction quality highly depends on the stealing quality, and the gradient difference induced by two copycats inevitably introduces noises.
-To mitigate these issues, we add the following loss as the semantic calibration in $\mathfrak{L}_{white}$:
+Once the copycats are stolen, GraphToxin exploits the gradient difference between these copycats using the same objective $\mathfrak{L}_{white}$ for full unlearned graph recovery.
+However, the reconstruction quality highly depends on the stealing quality.
+Imperfect model extraction may introduce additional noise into the estimated gradients.
+We incorporate a semantic calibration loss to mitigate this effect:

-where $CE$ is the cross-entropy loss to minimize the discrepancies between the ground-truth labels and the queried predictions of the recovered nodes in the synthetic graph $\tilde{\mathcal{G}_d}$.
+where $CE$ is the cross-entropy loss to minimize the discrepancies between the actual node labels and the model predictions of the dummy graph $\tilde{\mathcal{G}}_u$ from the copycat $\mathcal{F}_o^{\prime}$.